spring-guides/tut-spring-security-and-angular-js/single/README.md

 Look more closely at the requests and you will see that they all have cookies.
 If you start with a clean browser (e.g. incognito in Chrome), the very first request has no cookies going off to the server, but the server sends back "Set-Cookie" for "JSESSIONID" (the regular `HttpSession`) and "X-XSRF-TOKEN" (the CRSF cookie that we set up above).
 Subsequent requests all have those cookies, and they are important: the application doesn't work without them, and they are providing some really basic security features (authentication and CSRF protection).
 The values of the cookies change when the user authenticates (after the POST) and this is another important security feature (preventing [session fixation attacks](http://en.wikipedia.org/wiki/Session_fixation)).

-> Note: it is not adequate for CSRF protection to rely on a cookie being sent back to the server because the browser will automatically send it even if you are not in a page loaded from your application (a Cross Site Scripting attack, otherwise known as [XSS]()).
-The header is not automatically sent, so the origin is munder control.
+> Note: it is not adequate for CSRF protection to rely on a cookie being sent back to the server because the browser will automatically send it even if you are not in a page loaded from your application (a Cross Site Scripting attack, otherwise known as [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting)).
+The header is not automatically sent, so the origin is under control.
 You might see that in our application the CSRF token is sent to the client as a cookie, so we will see it being sent back automatically by the browser, but it is the header that provides the protection.

 ## Help, How is My Application Going to Scale?